Briztal/gmccl/readme.md

 Your makefile will then have access to all MFTK's features, and will be able to execute utilities and nodes.

-## A brief reminder about makefiles;
+## Makefile key points reminder

-variables : a variable is a makefile string containing any character except
+**variables** : a variable is a makefile string containing any character except
 ```=``` ```#``` or ```:```, that refers to another string.
 It can be defined directly using an assignment operator (```=```,  ```?=```,
 ```+=``` ...), or indirectly using keywords ```define ... endef```.
 Later, it can be referred to using ```$(variable_name)```

-functions : a function is a variable that incorporates references to arguments (temporary variables) ```$(1)```, ```$(2)```, etc..., that are replaced during the expansion of the function.
+**functions** : a function is a variable that incorporates references to arguments (temporary variables) ```$(1)```, ```$(2)```, etc..., that are replaced during the expansion of the function.
 It can be called using ```$(call $(func_name),arg1,arg2,...)```.

-eval : eval must be used when the result of the expansion of a variable / function must be interpreted by gnu-make as makefile syntax and not just as variable name or content.
+**eval** : eval must be used when the result of the expansion of a variable / function must be interpreted by gnu-make as makefile syntax and not just as variable name or content.
 Any variable / function provided to eval is expanded twice : one time as text,